If you need money for college, you might be considering a student loan. But before you apply for one, it’s important to understand how they work.

 You can reduce the amount you pay in interest by making extra loan payments to pay it off sooner or by refinancing your student loan to a loan with a lower interest rate.
 However, refinancing federal student loans into a private loan means a loss in many benefits – income-driven repayment options, possible loan forgiveness or widespread forgiveness, generous deferment options, and a death and disability discharge.

 The application process for federal student loans and private student loans is different.
+Remember, you should only apply for a private student loan once you have exhausted your federal student loan options.

 To apply for a federal student loan you’ll need to file the Free Application for Federal Student Aid (FAFSA).
 The information on the FAFSA will determine how much you’ll be able to borrow.
 Your college will send you a financial aid offer, which will include details on how to accept your loan.
 You will then need to sign a Master Promissory Note (MPN).